Tropical Storm Laura batters the Caribbean and the U.S. Gulf Coast could be next

 Marco was falling apart as it headed toward the Gulf Coast, but authorities were concerned about Laura because it was expected to gain strength from the warm waters of the Gulf.
 "We're only going to dodge the bullet so many times.
 And the current forecast for Laura has it focused intently on Louisiana," Edwards said during a press conference.

-As of 2 p.m.
-ET, Laura was about 15 miles south of Cayo Largo, Cuba, with maximum sustained winds of 60 mph, and the storm was moving west-northwest at 20 mph, according to the hurricane center.
-Forecasters expected it to move over western Cuba on Monday evening and into the Gulf of Mexico on Monday night.
+As of 8 p.m.
+ET, Laura was about 140 miles east of the western tip of Cuba, with maximum sustained winds of 65 mph, and the storm was moving west-northwest at 20 mph, according to the hurricane center.
+Forecasters expected it to move over the southeastern Gulf of Mexico on Monday night.

 Laura was expected to strengthen into a hurricane Tuesday and become more powerful Wednesday.